emqx/emqx-docs/en_US/messaging/mqtt-delayed-publish.md

 # Delayed Publish

 Delayed publish is an extended MQTT feature supported by EMQX.
-When a client publishes a message to EMQX broker with the topic prefix `$delayed/{DelayInteval}`, it triggers the delayed publish feature.
+When a client publishes a message to EMQX with the topic prefix `$delayed/{DelayInteval}`, it triggers the delayed publish feature.
 The messages will be published after a period of time predefined by the user.

 The specific format of the delay-publish topic is as below: